A Common Food Staple Contributing to Weight Gain, Parkinson’s, MS, Cancer, Alzheimer’s, Hormone issues, and Bad Cholesterol.

 Note: Check out Shaw’s ‘Organic’ brand – affordable and their cans come BPA free, most without added sugar or salt.

-Also, can find Venison or Bison Burger at Shaw’s as well.
+Also, can find Venison or Bison Burger at most grocery stores.

 Baked Granola